 Bitcoin is everywhere.
-Its rise in popularity over the last year has caused an increasing amount of people to become interested in cryptocurrencies.
-However, a lot of people still don’t know how to buy Bitcoins, or where to buy Bitcoin.
+Its rise in popularity over the last few years has caused an increasing number of individuals to become interested in cryptocurrencies.
+However, a lot of people still don’t know how to buy Bitcoin, or where to do so.

 There are lots of options to choose from, though!
 With so many websites offering different services, it’s hard to know which option will be right for you.

-In this guide, I will explain how to buy a bitcoin, the best place to buy Bitcoins and how you can start investing today!
+In this guide, I will explain how to buy a Bitcoin, the best place to buy Bitcoins, and how you can start investing today!
+We'll talk exchanges, ATMs, and everything in between.
 By the end of this guide, you’ll have a clear understanding of which buying option suits your needs.

 Table of Contents